cwinpy/cwinpy/docs/pe/roq/roq.rst

 .. literalinclude:: ../data/PULSAR01_offset.par
    :language: text

-where the right ascension and declination have been shifted by 0.01 mrad (0.138 seconds) and -0.01 mrad (-2.063 arcsec), respectively, compared to their actual values.
-We will use a prior file that searches over right ascension and declination over a uniform patch spanning ±0.02 mrad in each
+where the right ascension and declination have been shifted by 0.001 mrad (0.0138 seconds) and -0.001 mrad (-0.2063 arcsec), respectively, compared to their actual values.
+We will use a prior file that searches over right ascension and declination over a uniform patch spanning ±0.002 mrad in each coordinate (around the true values):
-coordinate:

 .. literalinclude:: ../data/PULSAR01_prior.txt
    :language: python